OLUJUWON-OMOTOBA/Power-Bi-Projects/README.md

 ### Power BI Mastery

 I possess advanced proficiency in Power BI, harnessing its capabilities to create dynamic dashboards, interactive reports, and visually compelling data visualizations.
-From data transformation to model creation and DAX formulation, I excel in every aspect of the Power BI ecosystem.
+From data transformation to model creation and DAX formulation, I excel in every aspect of the Power BI eco-system.

 ### Data Transformation and Modeling